Squarerootofpi/learning-node-express/INSTALLATION.md

 ## Installing Node.js

+If you are using cloud9, npm will be installed for you.
+If not, then you should use one of these methods to install npm.

+## Installing via nmv
 My preferred way to install node is to use [nvm](https://github.com/creationix/nvm).
 This lets you install multiple versions of node simultaneously, in case different apps need